- Riding position counterpose.

 - Improves posture.

-- Can help to alleviate upper back pain.
+- Can help to alleviate pain in between the shoulder blades.

 - Lie face down on the mat with your hands underneath your shoulders.
-Hug your elbows into your sides.
+Hug your arms close to your sides—elbows point straight up.

-- Inhale, press into your palms and lift your chest off the mat.
+- Inhale, press into your palms and lift your head and chest off the mat.
 Exhale, draw your shoulders back and broaden across your collarbones.

 - Look straight ahead so as not to compress the back of your neck.